-This is the 18th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 18th post of a 50 article series for new marketers at B2B startups.

 Modern B2B startups look at sales and marketing as one cohesive unit responsible for generating revenue.
 Marketing owns the top of the funnel (generating leads), sales owns the middle of the funnel (converting leads to opportunities and customers) and in the SaaS world, customer success owns the bottom of the funnel (retaining and upselling customers).